 - Heat the oil in a large skillet over medium-high heat until it reaches 350 degrees F.

 - Season both sides of the fillets with salt and pepper.

-- In a shallow baking dish spread the cornmeal out in an even layer.
+- In a shallow baking dish combine the cornmeal, salt and pepper.

-- Break the egg into another shallow baking dish.
+- Break the eggs into another shallow baking dish.
 Add the water and lightly beat the egg.